 CALM, FOCUSED, EMPOWERED and CONNECTED

-This is just one of the facts about feeling that we use to help us feel calm, focused, empowered and connected.
+This is just one of the techniques you can try to help you manage your emotions.
+Helping you to feel calm, focused, empowered and connected.

 What you think you become, What you feel you attract, What you imagine you create."